Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Ft.
 Robinson Photo

 This bogus portrait of Crazy Horse purports to show the Oglala war chief at Ft.
 Robinson in 1876.
 Even if you don't know that Crazy Horse wasn't at Ft.
 Robinson in 1876 (he didn't surrender until May 1877), this is clearly not Crazy Horse either.
 There are two giveaways here.
 The first is his head gear: a rare point of agreement among people who knew Crazy Horse is that he never wore an eagle feather war bonnet.
 The second is the age of this unknown Indian, who is at least middle aged, while Crazy Horse was by most accounts a young-looking 36 or 37 at the time of his death.
-This Indian is sometimes identified as Race Horse, a purported cousin of Crazy Horse's.
+This Indian is sometimes identified as Race Horse, a purported cousin of Crazy Horse.

 #6 --